v1.0.0

 Input Description Default

 version Arklint version to install.
-Defaults to latest. latest
+Pin for reproducible builds. latest

-diff Only scan files changed vs this ref. (empty = all files)
+diff Only scan files changed vs this ref (e.g. origin/main) (all files)

 config Path to .arklint.yml.
 Auto-discovered if omitted. (auto)